The First Year of Owning an Audi e-Tron

 Four Charging Stops over 900 Miles

 This was in line with our road trip experience to San Francisco.
-As we traveled along Interstate 5, where the charging infrastructure is more well developed, we only stopped twice to charge on the way there and the same number of stops on the way back (a round trip journey of 900 miles).
+As we drove along Interstate 5, we only had to stop twice to charge on the way there and on the way back (a round trip journey of 900 miles) since the charging infrastructure is more well-developed on this route.
 While we had to wait for the car to charge, this was not an inconvenience most of the time.

 Charging Away from Home